 So, as long as you have an AWS-only deployment, CloudWatch will be able to monitor your application uptime, performance, resource usage, network bandwidth, disk/CPU usage, and so on, providing a robust solution to all sorts of monitoring.

 Perhaps the most significant advantage with CloudWatch is that you virtually don’t need to set anything up.
 The AWS services generate relevant logs and share them directly with CloudWatch, which ends up on a neat and simple-to-understand dashboard.

-From the dashboard you can not only read metrics (while the free plans offers up to one-minute accuracy, paid plans can get you as close as one-second accuracy, effectively allowing you to monitor in real-time) but also create custom rules, set up alarms and when they should trip, scan system logs in as much details as you wish, and more.
+From the dashboard, you can not only read metrics (while the free plans offer up to one-minute accuracy, paid plans can get you as close as one-second accuracy, effectively allowing you to monitor in real-time) but also create custom rules, set up alarms and when they should trip, scan system logs in as many details as you wish, and more.